The 40th Day Novena Prayer For The Dead in Filipino Culture

 For more than a month, the family and friends of the deceased will gather to offer prayers and masses for the deceased.
 These novena prayers are known as pasiyam or pagsisiyam, and are offered at the home of the deceased.
 The novena is concluded with a formal meal for family and friends.
 The 40th day of Lent is a pivotal period in the Catholic faith, and has several important days.

-READ: Prayer For Peace In Heart
+READ: Presbyterian Prayer For Illumination

 In the Philippines, the family of the deceased is held in a wake before the funeral.
 There are also religious rituals such as Mass and burial, and the deceased is placed in the hands of a loved one.
 Some Filipinos even break the rosary as a symbol of their love for the deceased.
 In some cultures, small children are encouraged to wear red to prevent the spirit from haunting them.